babylonchain/babylonchain.github.io/docs/cli/babylond/Babylond_tx/Babylond_tx_epoching/Babylond_tx_epoching_cancel-unbond.md

       --gas-adjustment float     adjustment factor to be multiplied against the estimate returned by the tx simulation; if the gas limit is set manually this flag is ignored  (default 1)
       --gas-prices string        Gas prices in decimal format to determine the transaction fee (e.g. 0.1uatom) --generate-only            Build an unsigned transaction and write it to STDOUT (when enabled, the local Keybase only accessed when providing a key name)
-  -h, --help                     help for delegate
+  -h, --help                     help for cancel-unbond
       --keyring-backend string   Select keyring's backend (os|file|kwallet|pass|test|memory) (default "os") --keyring-dir string       The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                   Use a connected Ledger device